ULL-ESIT-PL/moo-ignore/README.md

 ### Ignoring tokens

-Then you can use it in your Nearley.js program and ignore white spaces and comments:
+Then you can use it in your Nearley.js program and ignore some tokens like white spaces and comments:

 ```js